 The exception would be if all of your beneficiaries happen to die before you do and you never get the chance to name a new one.
 Life insurance proceeds are then paid to your estate and become assets.
 From there, rules of the will apply.

 Where Does the U.S. Will Registry Come In?

 The U.S. Will Registry was founded in 1997 to fill an important gap.
-The location of your registered will or other end-of-life documents is stored in a database for later access.
+A database stores the location of your registered will or other end-of-life documents for later access.
 We provide families and beneficiaries with a means to find lost wills and estate planning documents of those who have passed away.